SwitchLab-VIB/EvolveX/README.md

 EvolveX generates two main outputs in the working_dir folder:

-  - A "generated_models_info.csv" file containing the sequence designs selected at each iteration for each model.
+  - A "generated_models_info.csv" file containing the qntibody sequence designs selected at each iteration for each model.
   - A "model_PDB_files" folder containing the PDB files of each model in the CSV file.

 We then filter these designs using a number of thresholds for different characteristics which are determined based on the distribution of each characteristic in known antibody 3D structures, all of which is described in detail in our publication.